 Of course, the easiest way to know is to look at how much storage you're using on your existing phone and work off of that.

-Many Android devices offer expandable storage as well so if you've gone for a storage size too small, you can always remedy it with certain handsets.
+Many Android devices offer expandable storage as well so if you've gone for a storage size too small, you can always remedy it with certain mobile phone deals.

 Android or Apple?
 How to choose a operating system: